iAbhishek91/learn-terraform/docs/95-tf-configuration.md

 Terraform settings are gathered into terraform block, however NOTE, this you can have multiple terraform blocks(one defining backend, another providers)

+>NOTE: if required version of terraform doesn't match the constraints specified, terraform will produced an error and exit without taking any further actions.

 ```hcl
 terraform {
     required_version = "> 0.12.0"